USS George Clymer: Korean War

-After the invasion of South Korea by North Korean troops, she departed San Diego 14 July and carried units of the 5th Provisional Marine Brigade to Pusan, South Korea, where she debarked them 2 August to help stem the Communist advance at Masan.
-After returning to Yokosuka, Japan, 7 August, she embarked men of the 1st Marine Division at Kobe for the amphibious invasion at Inchon 15 September.
-Following the successful landings, she served as amphibious control and hospital ship before returning to Sasebo 29 September with casualties.
-She returned to Inchon 8 October to embark marines, and on 17 October she sailed for Wonsan, where she landed troops the 25th.
-Departing Wonsan 30 October, she steamed via Yokosuka to the United States and arrived San Diego 24 November.
+After the invasion of South Korea by North Korean troops, she departed San Diego on 14 July and carried units of the 5th Provisional Marine Brigade to Pusan, South Korea, where she debarked them on 2 August to help stem the Communist advance at Masan.
+After returning to Yokosuka, Japan, on 7 August, she embarked men of the 1st Marine Division at Kobe for the amphibious invasion at Inchon on 15 September.
+Following the successful landings, she served as amphibious control and hospital ship before returning to Sasebo on 29 September with casualties.
+She returned to Inchon on 8 October to embark marines, and on 17 October, she sailed for Wonsan, where she landed troops on the 25th.
+Departing Wonsan on 30 October, she steamed via Yokosuka to the United States and arrived at San Diego 24 November.

 George Clymer departed San Diego 4 June 1951 and, after embarking troops at San Francisco, she sailed 6 June for the Far East, arriving Yokosuka 20 June.
 During the next 10 months she supported the effort to repel Communist aggression in Korea; participated in amphibious landings along the Korean coast; rotated troops between Japan and Korea, and cruised Far Eastern waters from the Sea of Japan to the South China Sea to meet the demands of military forces in Asia.
 On 15 October she rescued nearly 500 survivors from a Japanese merchantman caught during a typhoon at Uku Shima, Japan.
 She departed Yokosuka 1 April 1952; returned to the United States for 7 months; then sailed from San Diego 12 November for a third deployment off Korea under the command of CAPT Edward J. O'Donnell.
 After reaching Yokosuka 29 November, she took part in troop-rotation runs between Korea and bases in Japan, Okinawa, and the Philippines.
 On 27 July 1953, as the armistice which brought an uncertain peace to Korea was signed at Panmunjom, she departed Yokosuka for the United States, arriving San Diego 22 August.